 A new funding opportunity for artists and publishers who identify as Black, Indigenous, or People of Color.
 Recipients are granted a complimentary table at the Fair and an unrestricted stipend.
 This grant supports the ongoing creative work happening in marginalized communities through assistance with production, travel, and other necessary expenses.
 This year’s winners are Brown Recluse Zine Distro, Further Reading Press, Kwago, and Taller California.
 The NYABF Volume Grant jury included Emmy Catedral, Gee Wesley, and Bilphena Yahwon.

-Three days of music and performance will take place on the roof of 548 W 22nd St and as a part of the NYABF Block Party on Saturday, October 15, presented in partnership with Ergot Records, Pioneer Works, and CC Collective.
+Three days of music and performance took place on the roof of 548 W 22nd St and as a part of the NYABF Block Party on Saturday, October 15, presented in partnership with Ergot Records, Pioneer Works, and CC Collective.

 Friendly Fire A cornerstone of the NYABF, Friendly Fire highlights several social justice organizations and politically-minded artist publishers.
 This year's participants include 8-Ball Community, Visual AIDS, Press Press, Allied Productions, Inc., and Gato Negro Ediciones, among others.